 West Chester University Police have primary law enforcement jurisdiction on all areas of our campus regardless of municipality.
 For incidents that occur in our campus buildings, parking lots and parking garages, and all other on campus locations, there is no reason to call outside local law enforcement.
 They will only refer the call back to us.

 K9 Officer Remi

 Remi is a 7 year old black lab trained and certified in narcotics detection, tracking of subjects and lost people/children, and providing area / article searches.
-After earning his certification from the North American Police Work Dog Association, he joined the WCU Public Safety force in August 2016.
+Remi is certified with the North American Working Dog Association and the United States Police Canine Association in Narcotics Detection.
+Remi joined the WCU Public Safety force in August 2016.

 Remi is readily available 24/7 to provide support to WCU officers, along with other police agencies in the county that may require his service.